foundriesio/docs/source/linux/appendix/container.rst

       git config --global user.name "Your Full Name" git config --global user.email "your-email-address@example.com"

-You can now follow instructions in :ref:`lmp-building-get-hardware` to build the Linux microPlatform inside the running container.
+You can now follow instructions in :ref:`lmp-building-install` to build the Linux microPlatform inside the running container.

 .. _Install Docker: